1988 United States presidential election: Dukakis' new strategy

 By October, the Dukakis campaign was in dire straits.
 A poor performance in the second debate caused his numbers to flatline, and an NBC News poll showed Bush leading Dukakis by seventeen percentage points.
 In response, Dukakis shifted his campaign rhetoric.
-He embraced the label "liberal", referring to himself as "a liberal in the tradition of Franklin Roosevelt and Harry Truman and John Kennedy".
+He embraced the label "liberal", referring to himself as "a liberal in the tradition of Franklin D. Roosevelt and Harry S. Truman and John F. Kennedy".
 He also promoted unabashedly populist economic themes reminiscent of primary challenger Dick Gephardt and adopted the slogan "We're on your side", suggesting that Bush's economic policies were regressive and elitist.
 In one Texas ad, Bentsen pointed out that wages were higher in Japan than Texas, claiming he and Dukakis would "put America first" when elected.
 Speaking in Lexington, Kentucky, Dukakis declared, "We’re going to take back our government from the influence peddlers and the sleaze merchants", as well as "dishonest contractors and polluters".
 Bush responded by calling Dukakis a liberal and accusing him of dividing the country with his populist, anti-establishment rhetoric.
 As a new national poll showed Dukakis cutting Bush's lead down to eight percentage points amidst gains with union voters, Newsweek's Conventional Wisdom showed a down arrow next to Bush and an up arrow next to Dukakis, adding "Old CW: It’s over.
 New CW: Did someone say it’s over?
 Not us".

 Sensing the changing winds, the Dukakis campaign revised their strategy, abandoning their national campaign and instead waging a targeted effort in eighteen Dukakis-leaning and competitive states in the Northeast, Midwest, and West Coast that, if carried together, would amount to a 272-electoral-vote victory even if Dukakis lost the national popular vote.
 (Note: The eighteen states Dukakis hoped to carry were New York, Pennsylvania, Ohio, Michigan, Illinois, California, Massachusetts, Connecticut, Vermont, Rhode Island, Maryland, West Virginia, Iowa, Wisconsin, Oregon, Washington, Hawaii, and the District of Columbia.)
 They also identified states in the Plains and West that were still competitive despite leaning Bush overall, such as the Dakotas, Montana, New Mexico, Colorado, Missouri, and Kentucky.
 Bush did not change his campaign strategy and continued to air negative attacks against Dukakis.